Laravel-Backpack/MenuCRUD/README.md

 2) Paste the 'app' and 'database' folders over your projects (merge them).
 No file overwrite warnings should come up.

+3) Copy the `page_or_link.blade.php` file located in 'resources/views/fields' folder to your project's 'resources/views/vendor/backpack/crud/fields' folder.
+No file overwrite warnings should come up.

-3) Replace all mentions of 'Backpack\MenuCRUD\app' in the pasted files with your application's namespace ('App' if you haven't changed it):
+4) Replace all mentions of 'Backpack\MenuCRUD\app' in the pasted files with your application's namespace ('App' if you haven't changed it):
 - app/Http/Controllers/Admin/MenuItemCrudController.php
 - app/Models/MenuItem.php

-4) Run the migration to have the database table we need:
+1) Run the migration to have the database table we need:
 ```
 php artisan migrate
 ```

-5) Add MenuCRUD to your routes file:
+1) Add MenuCRUD to your routes file:

 ```
 Route::group(['prefix' => config('backpack.base.route_prefix', 'admin'), 'middleware' => ['web', 'auth'], 'namespace' => 'Admin'], function () {